Teledyne Technologies (NYSE:TDY) Updates FY24 Earnings Guidance

 Teledyne Technologies (NYSE:TDY – Get Free Report) issued an update on its FY24 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $19.25-19.45 for the period, compared to the consensus EPS estimate of $20.56.
+The company provided earnings per share guidance of $19.25-19.45 for the period, compared to the consensus earnings per share estimate of $20.56.
 Teledyne Technologies also updated its FY 2024 guidance to 19.250-19.450 EPS.

 Teledyne Technologies Stock Performance

-Teledyne Technologies (NYSE:TDY – Get Free Report) last released its earnings results on Wednesday, April 24th.
-The scientific and technical instruments company reported $4.55 earnings per share for the quarter, missing analysts’ consensus estimates of $4.63 by ($0.08).
-The firm had revenue of $1.35 billion for the quarter, compared to analyst estimates of $1.39 billion.
+Teledyne Technologies (NYSE:TDY – Get Free Report) last announced its quarterly earnings results on Wednesday, April 24th.
+The scientific and technical instruments company reported $4.55 earnings per share (EPS) for the quarter, missing the consensus estimate of $4.63 by ($0.08).
+The business had revenue of $1.35 billion during the quarter, compared to the consensus estimate of $1.39 billion.
 Teledyne Technologies had a return on equity of 10.81% and a net margin of 15.72%.
-The firm’s quarterly revenue was down 2.4% compared to the same quarter last year.
-During the same period last year, the business earned $4.53 earnings per share.
-On average, research analysts anticipate that Teledyne Technologies will post 20.56 EPS for the current fiscal year.
+The firm’s revenue was down 2.4% compared to the same quarter last year.
+During the same quarter last year, the company earned $4.53 earnings per share.
+Equities analysts predict that Teledyne Technologies will post 20.56 earnings per share for the current fiscal year.

 Teledyne Technologies Company Profile